al-dot-exe/jsRadio/to-do.md

 x build out the client side api request to tune into a single radio channel

-x add the ability to change the channel when the channel knob is scrolled up or down for a single country
-- add the ability to turn the radio on and off when the play and pause button is clicked
-- add ability to turn the volume up or down when the volume button is scrolled up or down
+x add the ability to change the channel when the channel knob is scrolled up or down for a single country x add the ability to turn the radio on and off when the play and pause button is clicked x add ability to turn the volume up or down when the volume button is scrolled up or down

 - make a basic server to handle these requests thus far x x - channel change requests